Anuj0124Kumar/javascript_notes/README.md

 curryUnaryFunction(1); // returns a function: b => c =>  1 + b + c
 curryUnaryFunction(1)(2); // returns a function: c => 3 + c
 curryUnaryFunction(1)(2)(3); // returns the number 6

+13 Pure function and impure function?

+ Pure functions return the same output if we use the same input parameters.
+However, impure functions give different outcomes when we pass the same arguments multiple times.

+const pureFunc = (x) =>{
+    return x+2;
+}

+const result = pureFunc(10);
+console.log(result);

+----impure func-----

+let x=20;

+const impureFunc =() =>{
+   console.log(x);
+   x+=2;
+}

+impureFunc();
+impureFunc();
+impureFunc();
+impureFunc();

+14 What is the purpose of the let keyword?

+  The let statement declares a block scope local variable.
+Hence the variables defined with let keyword are limited in scope to the block, statement, or expression on which it is used.
+Whereas variables declared with the var keyword used to define a variable globally, or locally to an entire function regardless of block scope.

+Let's take an example to demonstrate the usage,

+let age = 30;

+function printAge (){
+    let age = 32;// block scope
+    console.log(age);
+}

+printAge();
+console.log(age);

+difference with Var

+function userDetails(username) {
+  if (username) {
+    console.log(salary); // undefined due to hoisting
+    console.log(age); // ReferenceError: Cannot access 'age' before initialization let age = 30;
+    var salary = 10000;
+  }
+  console.log(salary); //10000 (accessible to due function scope) console.log(age); //error: age is not defined(due to block scope) }
+userDetails("John");

+15 - What is the reason to choose the name let as a keyword?

+let is a mathematical statement that was adopted by early programming languages like Scheme and Basic.
+It has been borrowed from dozens of other languages that use let already as a traditional keyword as close to var as possible.

+16-How do you redeclare variables in switch block without an ?

+//----------switch-----------

+// with error due to same scope

+function switchState(x) {

+    switch(x){
+        case 0:
+         let name;
+         break;

+        case 1:
+            let name;
+            break;
+    }
+}
+// Without error
+function switchState(x) {

+    switch(x){
+        case 0:
+         {
+            let name;
+           break;
+         }

+        case 1:
+            let name;
+            break;
+    }
+}

+17-What is the Temporal Dead Zone?
+Temporal Dead Zone is the period of time during which the let and const declarations cannot be accessed. also state variable not reachable.

+console.log(age);//UND
+console.log(time);//Cannot access 'time' before initialization

+var age = 26;
+let time = 36;

+18 -What is IIFE(Immediately Invoked Function Expression)?

+    IIFE (Immediately Invoked Function Expression) is a JavaScript function that runs as soon as it is defined.
+The signature of it would be as below,

+    (function () {
+    // logic here
+    })();

+19-How do you decode or encode a URL in JavaScript?

+    encodeURI() function is used to encode an URL.
+This function requires a URL string as a parameter and return that encoded string. decodeURI() function is used to decode an URL.
+This function requires an encoded URL string as parameter and return that decoded string.

+    Note: If you want to encode characters such as / ? : @ & = + $ # then you need to use encodeURIComponent().

+    let uri = "employeeDetails?name=john&occupation=manager";
+    let encoded_uri = encodeURI(uri);
+    let decoded_uri = decodeURI(encoded_uri);

+20-What is memoization?

+Memoization is a programming technique which attempts to increase a function’s performance by caching its previously computed results.
+Each time a memoized function is called, its parameters are used to index the cache.
+If the data is present, then it can be returned, without executing the entire function.
+Otherwise the function is executed and then the result is added to the cache.
+Let's take an example of adding function with memoization.

+const memoAddition = () =>{

+    let cache = {};

+    return (value) =>{
+        if(value in cache){
+            return cache[value];
+        }
+        else{
+            let result = 10+value;
+            cache[value] = result;
+            return result;
+        }
+    }
+}

+let addition = memoAddition();
+console.log(addition(10));

+21- What is Hoisting?
+ Hoisting is a JavaScript mechanism where variables, function declarations and classes are moved to the top of their scope before code execution.
+Remember that JavaScript only hoists declarations, not initialisation.
+Let's take a simple example of variable hoisting,

+ console.log(message); //output : undefined
+var message = "The variable Has been hoisted";

+The above code looks like as below to the interpreter,

+var message;
+console.log(message);
+message = "The variable Has been hoisted";

+In the same fashion, function declarations are hoisted too

+message("Good morning"); //Good morning

+function message(name) {
+  console.log(name);
+}
+This hoisting makes functions to be safely used in code before they are declared.

+22-closure?

+A closure is the combination of a function and the lexical environment within which that function was declared. i.e, It is an inner function that has access to the outer or enclosing function’s variables.
+The closure has three scope chains

+1 Own scope where variables defined between its curly brackets.
+2 Outer function’s variables.
+3 Global variables.

+var closureExam = (name) =>{

+   var  getInfo = (message) =>{
+        console.log(message+ " " + name);
+    }
+    return getInfo;
+}

+var callClosure = closureExam("Anuj");

+console.log(callClosure("Hello"));
+console.log(callClosure("Hi"));

+23-What are modules?

+ Modules refer to small units of independent, reusable code and also act as the foundation of many JavaScript design patterns.
+Most of the JavaScript modules export an object literal, a function, or a constructor

+ 24-needs of module.
+  Why do you need modules
+  Below are the list of benefits using modules in javascript ecosystem

+    Maintainability
+    Reusability
+    Namespacing

+25-What is scope in javascript?

+   Scope is the accessibility of variables, functions, and objects in some particular part of your code during runtime.
+In other words, scope determines the visibility of variables and other resources in areas of your code.